lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst

 |

-Note that when the job is submitted through UNICORE, the user can specify a title for the job and the account to use for submitting the job on the HPC.
+Note that, when the job is submitted through UNICORE, the user can specify a title for the job and the account to use to submit the job on the HPC.

 |